Who Are IRS Special Agents and What Should I Do If They Contact Me?

 Can a Civil IRS Audit Turn Into a Criminal Investigation?

 Yes, but there are some rules the IRS has to abide by.
-For example, during the civil audit, the moment an IRS Auditor believes that the taxpayer may have committed a crime, he or she must instantly cease the civil audit.
-That is because the government cannot use a civil audit to probe a criminal inquiry.
+For example, during the civil audit, the moment an IRS Auditor believes that the taxpayer might have committed a crime, they must instantly cease the civil audit.
+That's because the government can't use a civil audit to probe a criminal inquiry.

-As a side note, generally the Auditor will not tell you that he or she believes a crime has been committed.
-Rather, when you try to follow up with the Auditor in order to obtain the tax assessment or obtain some additional information regarding the audit, you will find that the Auditor has gone radio silent.
+As a side note, generally, the Auditor will not tell you that they believe a crime has been committed.
+Rather, when you try to follow up with the Auditor to obtain the tax assessment or obtain some additional information regarding the audit, you will find that the Auditor has gone radio silent.

 Do the IRS Special Agents Charge Everyone With a Crime?

-It is important to remember that not every criminal investigation by the Special Agent results in criminal prosecution.
-It is not uncommon for a scorned ex-lover or spouse, former business partner, or even a competitor to contact the IRS Special Agents and provide information that is not entirely accurate.
-Once the IRS Special Agents determine that a crime was not committed, they drop the investigation.
+It's important to remember that not every criminal investigation by the Special Agent results in criminal prosecution.
+It's not uncommon for a scorned ex-lover or spouse, former business partner, or even a competitor to contact the IRS Special Agents and provide information that's not entirely accurate.
+Once the IRS Special Agents determine that a crime wasn't committed, they drop the investigation.

 Should I Talk With the IRS Special Agents If I Know I am Innocent?

-Remember, the IRS Special Agents are visiting you because they believe you may be guilty of a crime and will do everything they can to try to obtain information in order to substantiate these allegations.
-As such, it is usually best to obtain a tax attorney if you are faced with possible criminal charges.
+Remember, the IRS Special Agents are visiting you because they believe you might be guilty of a crime and will do everything they can to try to obtain information to substantiate these allegations.
+As such, it's best to defer talking to them and get a criminal tax attorney immediately.

 Get Professional Help